 Student Mentor Program

 The Student Mentor Program is a volunteer program designed to connect students with student mentors to support and encourage them to achieve their potential.
-Students may want a mentor for a number of reasons and so we have a number of different styles of mentor available including Buddy, Study Coach, and Subject Champion.
+Students may want a mentor for a number of reasons and so we have two different styles of mentors available including Buddy and Studdy Mentor.
 Each of these is aimed at guiding you to get the most out of your experience here at JCU Brisbane - and the most out of your potential!

 So whether you are new to Brisbane, new to university or your just want to hone your study, leadership or people skills, The James Cook University Brisbane Mentoring Program is here to help.